Ladies, I have an important question to ask you...

 I understand that us moms are going non-stop from the minute are feet hit the floor in the morning.
-And at the end of the day we feel like we gave our all and didn’t receive any appreciation.
+And at the end of the day we feel like we gave our all and maybe didn’t receive any recognition.
 I want to challenge you.
-What if you started setting the example for appreciation and thanksgiving?
-I believe you just might find yourself being flooded with praise before you even know it!
+What if you started setting the example for appreciation and praise?
+I believe you just might find yourself being flooded with praise and appreciation before you even know it!

 Our world is very competitive and can be extremely stressful on a husband and father.
 Their self-esteem can be quite low and we don’t even know it until it’s too late.
 I can’t tell you how many people I meet who are dissatisfied with their jobs and don’t feel like their managers notice the hard work they do.
 This is especially prevalent with men.
 I have to tell you, there are a lot of people who are “managers” who shouldn’t be.
 These people are thrown into the position and they lack the necessary skills to really be a good leader for their team.
-One of the necessary skills they lack is the skill of encouragement and praise.
-They fail to see the importance of being recognized for a job well done.
+Two of the necessary skills these poor managers lack is the skill of encouragement and gratitude.
+They fail to see the importance of giving recognition for a job well done.

 This is where we come in, Ladies.
 We need to help fill that gap.
 If your hubby isn’t feeling appreciated at work and then he comes home and he doesn’t get any appreciation there either...what do you think that does to him mentality?
-Over time, this will crush his soul.
+Over time, I will tell you, this will crush his soul.

-This is when we need to stop and take a deep breathe…maybe even a glass of wine.
-Instead of nagging, start praising.
+This is when we need to stop and take a deep breathe…get our minds back on to what is really important.
+And instead of nagging, start praising.

-I encourage you to make a few small changes in your routine to give praise and thanks to your husband and I promise this will go a long way.
+I encourage you to make a few small changes in your routine to give praise and thanks to your husband and I would bet you will see a change happen quickly.

+There are things we can do at home on our own to help turn our attitudes around.
 It makes us feel good to give praise, but it also feels good to get praise.
 Ever since I have started being more intentional about saying thank you and giving encouragement to my husband I have noticed some changes in him too.
 I have definitely noticed he says thank you to me a lot more.
-It is really a great feeling to hear ‘Thanks for making a great dinner’ or ‘You look tired, let me take the kids for a bit’ or my fav ’Thanks for being a great Mom/Wife’.
+It is really a great feeling to hear ‘Thanks for making a great dinner’ or ‘You deserve a break, let me take the kids for a bit’ or my fav ’Thanks for being a great Mom/Wife’.

 I didn’t sit down and have a heart to heart with my husband about saying thank you.
 He didn’t come to me and tell me he wasn’t feeling appreciated.
 I just realized that I wasn’t being intentional about showing him the gratitude and praise he deserves.
 And by making a few small changes in my daily routine it has been extremely beneficial to the entire household.